vibbits/nextflow-workshop/docs/nextflow/first_pipeline.md

 }
 ```

 Similarly as described above, we can extend this pipeline and map our trimmed reads on a reference genome.
-First, we'll have to index our reads and afterwards we can map our reads.
+First, we'll have to create an index for our genome and afterwards we can map our reads onto it.
 These modules are called from the main script `RNAseq.nf`.

 ````{tab} Exercise 2.6